 The internship is an on-campus or off campus supervised experiential education of a Graphic Design student.
 It provides an opportunity for practical application of knowledge, skills and abilities acquired in graphic, web design and editorial design work.
 Student will be exposed to varied protocols, methodologies and practices in a professional working environment.
 Students will build a professional portfolio and meet with the internship supervisor once each week for project review.
 Proposals for internships require prior approval of the Department Chair and the Vice President for Academic Affairs.
 Additional costs may apply when studies involve travel and/or off-campus settings.

-GPD 495 Graphic Design Professional Internship satisfies 2014 Core Curriculum requirements in Engagement.
-Subject to Internship rules and regulations on page 63.
+GPD 495 satisfies 2014 Core Curriculum requirements in Engagement.

 Greek (GRE)

 Associate Professor: Mike Beggs, Ph.D.